 I started in Paris of course.
 She’s my first love after all.
 I held her in my hand, all her rum, triple sec, strawberry and lime strength kissing me, and I caressed her curvy, chilled outline.
 I sipped Paris, but my thoughts and heart had floated elsewhere.
 I’m now filled with beguiling thoughts of Zagreb.

-The Regent Esplanade has a way of doing that.
+The Esplanade Hotel has a way of doing that.

 Location: Just a short 10 minute walk to the main square, upper town, Illica Street, the city’s wonderful museums.
 Two minutes from the main railway station.

 Good to know: A taxi will cost about 130 Kuna (about $25) from the airport.
 The onsite concierge can arrange transfers and dinner reservations.
 Ask for the taxi company Cammeo, they are about 20% cheaper.

 What to do: The Zagreb Tourist Info Website is a good place to start